Resident Alien (comics)

 Resident Alien is an American comic book series created by Peter Hogan and Steve Parkhouse.
 The series was published by Dark Horse Comics in five installments of four-issue miniseries, followed by a six-issue miniseries, from 2012 to 2021.
-A seventh miniseries will be published in late 2022.
+A seventh miniseries was published in late 2022 and an eighth miniseries was published in 2024.

 The story is about an alien who crash lands on Earth, then poses as a doctor while he awaits a rescue.
 He is pursued by a government agency and passes his time solving murders and other mysteries.
 The series has received positive reviews from critics, particularly for Parkhouse's ability to draw expressions.

 A television adaptation for Syfy starring Alan Tudyk premiered on January 27, 2021.

 Publication history

 Development

 Parkhouse and Hogan had previously collaborated on five issues of The Dreaming for Vertigo comics in 1999, and Hogan had been wanting to collaborate again.
 When Hogan asked Parkhouse what kind of project he would like to do, Parkhouse suggested something with an alien.
 The two worked closely on the broader aspects of the plot, but Hogan developed most of the story.
 Dark Horse Publisher Mike Richardson provided editorial input that helped Hogan and Parkhouse find the right tone for the narrative.

 Hogan felt the depiction of "aliens as monsters or invaders had become stale" and wanted to bring a "sympathetic attitude to a nonhuman character".
 He also wanted to mix the science fiction and mystery genres to get some "interesting sparks".
-He drew inspiration from Twin Peaks, The Man Who Fell to Earth, and My Favorite Martian, and he specifically requested Parkhouse base the design for the main character upon aliens from DC comics published in the early 1960s, such as Chameleon Boy.
+He drew inspiration from Twin Peaks, The Man Who Fell to Earth, and My Favorite Martian, and he specifically requested Parkhouse base the design for the main character upon aliens from DC Comics published in the early 1960s, such as Chameleon Boy.

 The title came from a conversation Hogan had many years earlier with an English friend who was married to an American.
-When asked if he had a Green Card, the friend instead showed an ID that read "Resident Alien".
+When asked if he had a green card, the friend instead showed an ID that read "Resident Alien".
 Hogan thought the phrase was funny and would make a great title.